robang74/chatgpt-answered-prompts/Draghi-report-about-innovation-01.md

 ## CONSIDERATIONS

-Considering the Mario Draghi's report, his relevant backgrounds and experiences, me and the chatbot agreed that he is more affine with a directive/impositive bureaucrats rather than an European Commision president.
+Considering the Mario Draghi's report, his relevant backgrounds and experiences, me and the chatbot agreed that he is more affine with a directive/impositive bureaucrats role rather than an European Commision president.

 Moreover, it seems that he does not have a deep understanding about the dynamics that thrive towards innovation and he has not a strong sensitivity for people's freedom and individual rights but he is more concerned about the mechanics of the system.